Keep Still and Let God

 My favourite part of comparing this analogy to a loved one struggling with addiction is that the eagle flies above the storm, meaning, it doesn't run away.
 If it's possible and safe, let us not abandon our loved ones in their storm [are you safe?
 If you're not sure, check out: Signs of Emotional Abuse You Need to Watch For].

 "But those who wait on the Lord shall renew their strength; They shall mount up with wings like eagles, they shall run and not be weary, they shall walk and not faint." -Isaiah 40:31

 Picture yourself as an eagle, perched on the edge of a cliff on a tall mountain.

-Be still and know that He is God and while you're at it, enjoy the sunshine.
+Be still and know that He is God (Psalm 46:10).

 *Previously called, “Be Still and Know”.
 Updated 05/27/19.